-Airbag protector for alpine skiing is an additional piece of protective equipment based on airbag technology with the aim to improve the protection level for the athletes which are competing in alpine competitions.3.5.2.1
+Airbag protector for alpine skiing is an additional piece of protective equipment based on an inflatable aircushion, electronically inflated with the aim to improve the protection level for athletes which are participating in alpine competitions.

-Specifications
+3.5.2.2 General Specifications

 The presence of this device must not limit the freedom of movement for the athletes during competition.
-The system must only be activated when the algorithm detects a crash dynamic, without any voluntary intervention.
-Protectors with airbag technology must be worn underneath the competition suit, and must fulfil the requirements given in art.
-3.5 (Protectors) and art.
-3.5.1 (Back protectors)
+The airbag system must only be activated when the algorithm detects a crash situation and is triggered autonomously (without any voluntary intervention).